 A desktop vacuum cleaner helps employees quickly remove dust and other particles from their office desks.
 It can also suck up other things, such as bits of paper, crumbs, pollen, and hair.

-To make the workday more convenient for your hybrid employees, reduce the amount of equipment they need to bring to the office.
+To make the workday more convenient for your hybrid employees, reduce the amount of equipment they need to bring to the office, especially if you move your office.

 One way to do that is to ensure a charger and power outlet are available at each employee’s hot desk.